 Description: Take a series of exposures sufficient to make a twilight sky flat-field integrations, or illumination level, depending on level of automation.
-Must give exposure time before repeating.
+Includes procedure to wait until sky brightness is appropriate, or abort if the time is too late (dusk and dawn).